creativeArtie/Writer-Studio/design/standard.md

         - simicolon and requirements
     - for `@return`
         - use `self`, or `answer`
-    - for `@throws`
-        - try to be descriptive, but mostly copy and paste text
     - for `@see`
-        - for set and get methods, its counterpart
-        - for private methods, its callers
+        - for default, protected and private methods, its callers
 - declaration
     - keep throws in the same line
     - reduce the amount of parameters